gitaarik/lit-state/README.md

 powerful.

 You keep your shared state in a `LitState` derived class.
-This class contains `stateVar` variables.
+This class contains `stateVar` variables that contain the state.
+This class can also contain helper functions that modify the state.
 Instead of extending your component from `LitElement` you extend from `LitStateElement`.
 This makes your component automatically re-render whenever a `stateVar` they use changes.

 ## Installation